Groww-OSS/tsconfig/README.md

 # tsconfig

-Shared [TypeScript config](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for Groww projects.
+Shared TypeScript config for Groww projects.

+For information on setting up `tsconfig.json` in your project see the [TypeScript docs](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ## Install